starrynightglider/appointment_booking/README.md

 Each bucket is map from `stylist_id` --> `client_id`.
 If the slot is not booked yet, `client` will be `nullopt`.

 # Other considerations
-1. In production design, we need an asynchronous listener to accept order request.
+1. In production design, we need an asynchronous listener to accept order request and reply successness.
 For better performance, the booking process should also be multithreaded.
-In current implementation, a coarse locking scheme is used, this can be improved with a fine granular locking scheme, such as concurrent hash table for booking table.
+In current implementation, a coarse locking scheme is used, this can be improved with a fine granular locking scheme, such as **concurrent hash table** for booking table.

 2. `order_id` seems to be an incremental number in the design.
 But the incremental method could suffer some difficulty in scaling the system.
-This could be resolved by using `client_id + timestamp` or `stylist_id +timestamp` as identifier.
-To To distinguish `client` and `stylist` id, we can specify all client id are even and stylist are odd numbers.
+For example, if there are two or more server and the generation of global incremental number becomes tricky.
+This could be resolved by using `client_id + timestamp` or `stylist_id +timestamp` as order identifier.
+To distinguish `client` and `stylist` id, a simple way, we can specify all client id are even and stylist are odd numbers.

+3. Some API such as `get_stylist_available_slots` or `get_available_stylist_in_slot` would be helpful to client to make booking.

+4. The booking data is not persistent yet.
+Selection of DB will depending on the scale of the system and number of queries per second.

+5. A rate limiter maybe need to prevent from DoS attack.